 - PIONIER: Christian Hummel, Markus Wittkowski

 - SPHERE: Henri Boffin, Carlo Manara, Monika Petr-Gotzens, Mario van den Ancker

 - VIRCAM: Michael Hilker, Monika Petr-Gotzens, Marina Rejkuba

 - VISIR: Mario van den Ancker

 - X-SHOOTER: Carlo Manara, Tommaso Marchetti (fellow), John Pritchard, Markus Wittkowski, Mario van den Ancker

-The USD operations support scientists, Stéphane Marteau and Sangeeta Mysore, are responsible for a variety of operations tasks, including maintaining the Service Mode run status pages, managing the USD helpdesk (firstname.lastname@example.org), maintaining the external report and verification modules for the p2 web tool, and preparing the distribution packages of P2PP (for La Silla) and other observation preparation tools.
+The USD operations support scientists, Stéphane Marteau and Sangeeta Mysore, are responsible for a variety of operations tasks, including maintaining the Service Mode run status pages, managing the USD helpdesk (support.eso.org), maintaining the external report and verification modules for the p2 web tool, and preparing the distribution packages of P2PP (for La Silla) and other observation preparation tools.
 Matheus Brito is taking care of travel arrangements for visiting astronomers.